rubensworks/article-privacy-decentralized/content/solution.md

 [Web Identity and Discovery (WebID)](cite:cites WebID) is a HTTP URI used to uniquely identify and [authenticate a person, company, organisation, or other entity](cite:cites Sambra2014).
 A description of the agent is provided in an RDF document, known as a WebID profile, which can be dereferenced using 303 or Hash URI's.
 The agent places URI for their WebID profile document in the Subject Alternative Names field of their certificate and the public key details to their [WebID profile document](cite:cites Inkster2014).
 The WebID Transport Layer Security (TLS) protocol specifies how together the WebID profile and public key certificates can be used to [authenticate users](cite:cites Inkster2014).
 A service wishing to  authenticate the user, needs to verify that the public key of the certificate it receives matches the public key specified in the [WebID profile](cite:cites Hollenbach2009).

 [Self-sovereign identity (SSI)](cite:cites SSI) is a paradigm shift in terms of identity management, whereby individuals manage their own identity credential as opposed to relying on centralised identity providers, such as private or public sector organisations.
-[M{\"u}hle et al.](cite:cites muhle2018survey) provides a high level overview of the various components that are necessary to support SSI.
+[Mühle et al.](cite:cites muhle2018survey) provides a high level overview of the various components that are necessary to support SSI.
 Key supporting technology includes, verifiable claims which as claims that can be verified via a digital signature, and blockchain technology which plays the role of the third party identity provider.

-@RUBEN how do I encode M{\"u}hle?
-{:.todo}

 ### Shape Based Access Control